Home Centers & Hardware Stores NAICS 444110, 444140

 Recent Developments

-• Home builder confidence in the single-family market rose slightly in July but remained in negative territory for the 15th consecutive month, according to the National Association of Home Builders (NAHB).
-Home builder sentiment, as measured by the NAHB/Wells Fargo Housing Market Index (HMI), increased one point to 33 in June 2025.
+- Home builder confidence in the single-family market was unchanged in August but remained solidly in negative territory in September, according to the National Association of Home Builders (NAHB).
+Home builder sentiment, as measured by the NAHB/Wells Fargo Housing Market Index (HMI), remained at 32 in September 2025, unchanged from August’s reading.
 Any HMI reading over 50 indicates that more builders see conditions as good than poor.
-The US housing market faces headwinds from high interest rates and economic uncertainty.
-The HMI survey also showed that 37% of builders have reduced home prices to lure potential buyers off the sidelines, although the average price reduction of 5% has remained unchanged since November 2024.
+Home builder sentiment has been stuck in the 30s since May 2025, but in the most recent survey, builders were optimistic that interest rates would move lower and stimulate demand.
+The HMI survey also showed that 39% of builders reduced home prices in September to lure potential buyers off the sidelines, although the average price reduction of 5% has remained unchanged since November 2024.

 Industry Revenue